 server mc = LAMMPS is a server for computing a Monte Carlo energy

 The server doc files give details of the message protocols for data that is exchanged between the client and server.

 These example directories illustrate how to use LAMMPS as either a client or server code:

 The examples/message dir couples a client instance of LAMMPS to a server instance of LAMMPS.

 The lammps_mc dir shows how to couple LAMMPS as a server to a simple Monte Carlo client code as the driver.

-The lammps_vasp dir shows how to couple LAMMPS as a client code running MD timestepping to VASP acting as a server providing quantum DFT forces, thru a Python wrapper script on VASP.
+The lammps_vasp dir shows how to couple LAMMPS as a client code running MD timestepping to VASP acting as a server providing quantum DFT forces, through a Python wrapper script on VASP.

 Here is how to launch a client and server code together for any of the 4 modes of message exchange that the message command and the CSlib support.
 Here LAMMPS is used as both the client and server code.
 Another code could be substituted for either.